EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Protection analysis
 - **Degradation due to shuffling**: shuffling degrades any information the server may possess on the correspondence between nodes and blocks.
-- **access confidentiality**: every time an access is performed any information on the specific access has to be divided among _num_cover_$+1$ nodes and shuffling destroys the correspondence nodes-blocks
+- **access confidentiality**: every time an access is performed any information on the specific access has to be divided among _num_cover_$+1$ nodes and shuffling destroys the correspondence nodes-blocks;
 - **pattern confidentiality**: accesses separated by a significant number of steps cannot be recognized (shuffling):
 	- protection by covers and cache (short term);
 	- protection by covers and shuffling (long term).